 Most UCC members have a TLA to identify themselves.
-You don't have to choose one immediately; however they are commonly used at committee meetings and to refer to people in shorthand.
+You don't have to choose one immediately; however, they are used at committee meetings and to refer to people in shorthand.
 Your TLA can be anything, as long as it's unique.
-Originally it was limited to only letters; however now people use letters, numbers and symbols easily available on the keyboard.
+Originally, TLAs had to be made up of three letters, but people are now using numbers and other ASCII characters as well.

-The history behind the UCC using TLAs is that they were used to log in on operating systems that used RAD40 (Radix 40) for encoding usernames.
-A list of known members TLAs is available online4.
+The history behind the UCC using TLAs: they were used to log in on operating systems that used RAD40 (Radix 40) for encoding usernames.
+A list of known member TLAs is available online.

-4 http://www.ucc.gu.uwa.edu.au/member/tla.ucc
+http://ucc.gu.uwa.edu.au/member/tla.ucc